spicata/mint-fresh-notes/pages/3 Permanent Notes/12,a - HIV and AIDS.md

 # 12,a - HIV and AIDS

-Human immunodeficiency virus (HIV) is a sexually transmitted infection (STI) that targets and weakens the human immune system; currently, 38.4 million people have HIV (World Health Organisation, 2022).
+Human immunodeficiency virus (HIV) is a sexually transmitted infection (STI) that targets and weakens the human immune system; currently, 38.4 million people have HIV.

 | Demographic | Count        |
 |:------------|:-------------|